monte-language/typhon/mast/lib/egg.mt.md

     return [f, ps.size(), compile([for i => p in (ps) i => p], [].asMap(), ps.size())]
 ```

 To run the abstract machine, we'll embed a state machine into an iterator.
+The
+e-graph will set up the state machine, preselecting the verb and arity and
+preloading the registers.

 ```
 def makeMatcher(egraph, t, program) as DeepFrozen: